Faculty in Residence Program

 Q: Is parking available?
 If so, where is it and how much does it cost?

-A: The faculty member is requested to pay for his/her own parking fee; however, the fee covers the cost of designated parking access.
-The parking spot is directly east of the building.
+A: The faculty member is requested to pay for his/her own parking fee; however, the fee covers the cost of parking in the lot directly east of the building.

 Q: Is there a shuttle/bus service on campus?
 How does it work?